NOUIY/aws-cdk-guide/v2/assets.md

 ------

-## Docker image assets<a name="assets_types_docker"></a>
+## Docker image assets<a name="assets-types-docker"></a>

-The AWS CDK supports bundling local Docker images as assets through the [aws\-ecr\-assets](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecr_assets-readme.html) module\.
+The AWS CDK supports bundling local Docker images as assets through the [aws-ecr-assets](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecr_assets-readme.html) module.

-The following example defines a Docker image that is built locally and pushed to Amazon ECR\.
-Images are built from a local Docker context directory \(with a Dockerfile\) and uploaded to Amazon ECR by the AWS CDK CLI or your app's CI/CD pipeline\.
-The images can be naturally referenced in your AWS CDK app\.
+The following example defines a Docker image that is built locally and pushed to Amazon ECR.
+Images are built from a local Docker context directory (with a Dockerfile) and uploaded to Amazon ECR by the AWS CDK CLI or your app's CI/CD pipeline.
+The images can be naturally referenced in your AWS CDK app.

 ------
 #### [ TypeScript ]